Educational anthropology: History of educational anthropology

 Into the 1960s, educational anthropology encountered two key Marxist critiques of education.
 One was a structural Marxist critique of capitalist schooling and school socialization as a means of producing obedient workers; the other was the rise of Paulo Freire's liberation theology and transformational praxis.
 Although Freire's work was taken up in force by scholars such as Henry Giroux and Peter McLaren, many educational anthropologists did not engage closely with the Marxist critique of class formation in the 1970s, choosing instead to address deficit ideologies of non-hegemonic cultural and linguistic practices within schools.

 Into the 1980s, anthropological theorizations of culture shifted to emphasize the role of practice and performance within culture, including the work of Sherry Ortner (1984) and George Marcus and Michael Fischer (1986).
-These coincided with the rise of European Sociology of Education, a theoretical turn that references the emerging incorporation of Bourdieu and Gramsci.
-This turn influenced how educational anthropologists thought about education in terms of cultural production and class culture.
+These coincided with the rise of European sociology of education, which frequently references the work of Pierre Bourdieu and Antonio Gramsci.
+This change influenced how educational anthropologists thought about education in terms of cultural production and class culture.

-The 1990s witnessed a surge of educational anthropology that thought about the role educational institutions take in promoting social justice and began to take activist, engaged stances in regards to their work.
+The 1990s saw a surge in educational anthropology that examined the role educational institutions play in promoting social justice and began to adopt activist, engaged stances in their work.
 This has led to educational ethnographies that take on participatory action research and other collaborative methodologies to address the reification of inequity within schooling.
-In tandem with this, more research has looked into minority education and multilingual education, shifting into considerations of culturally sustaining, relevant, and responsive pedagogies.
+In tandem with this shift, more research has examined minority and multilingual education, shifting toward culturally sustaining, relevant, and responsive pedagogies.
 These pedagogical considerations persist into the present day.

 Council on Anthropology and Education (CAE)

-The Council on Anthropology and Education is the section of the American Anthropological Association (AAA) that is dedicated to the study of schooling within their sociocultural contexts.
-Founded in 1968, the CAE presents their mission as necessarily responsive to oppression and social injustice in ways that bring together educators, anthropologists, and interdisciplinary scholars to fight for equitable educational systems.
-Their peer-reviewed journal is Anthropology & Education Quarterly (AEQ), which is one of the 15 journals the AAA makes available through AnthroSource.
+The Council on Anthropology and Education is the section of the American Anthropological Association (AAA) that is dedicated to the study of schooling within its sociocultural contexts.
+Founded in 1968, the CAE presents its mission as necessarily responsive to oppression and social injustice in ways that bring together educators, anthropologists, and interdisciplinary scholars to fight for equitable educational systems.
+Their peer-reviewed journal, Anthropology & Education Quarterly (AEQ), is one of the 15 journals the AAA makes available through AnthroSource.
 There are 15 interest groups within CAE: